 The Communion of Saints

 The Creed confesses the communion of saints.
 It means the union of all the members of the Church in Christ: the faithful who still live on earth, the souls being purified before they see God, and the blessed who already contemplate him.
-This union is not broken by death, and it allows some to pray for others.
+This union holds beyond death, and it allows some to pray for others.

 One body in Christ